 High School course offerings are diverse and include a variety of options in English, Social Studies, Mathematics, Science, Work-based Learning, Art, Music, Technology Education, Business Education, Health, Physical Education, and Family & Consumer Sciences.
 The district's partnership with the Upper Dauphin School District and Dauphin County Technical School affords students opportunities to specialize in a number of career and technical education programs.
-High School students are able to earn college credit through Advance Placement and the College in the High School courses.
-Middle School curricular offerings focus on reinforcement and refinement of basic skills with courses in Reading, English, Social Studies, Mathematics, Algebra, Science, Business Education, Health, Physical Education, Art, Technology Education, and Music.
+High School students are able to earn college credit through Advanced Placement and the College in the High School courses.
+Middle School curricular offerings focus on reinforcement and refinement of basic skills with courses in Reading, English, Social Studies, Mathematics, Algebra, Science, Business Education, World Language, Health, Physical Education, Art, Technology Education, and Music.
 Elementary students receive instruction in reading, writing, language arts, social studies, mathematics, science, health, music, guidance, computer skills, and art.
 All of the district's students participate in the Discovery Character Education program.
 CAOLA, an online education program is available to all interested students in grades 6 through 12.

 The following activities support the high school's academic program: Band, FBLA (Business Club), Chorus, Conservation Club, Coral (Literary Magazine), Drama Club, Environmental Club, FCCLA, Future Teachers of America, HiLite (School Newspaper), Indoor Guard, Language Club, National Honor Society, Percussion Club, Prom Club, Stand Tall, Student Council, Varsity Club, and Wildcat (Yearbook).
 Middle school extra-curricular activities include: Future Homemakers of America, Newsletter, Student Council, and Yearbook.
 A parent-teacher student organization supports a wide range of events.
 Elementary extra-curricular activities are sponsored by the Parent-Teacher Organization.
 In addition to program meetings and various special events, the PTO sponsors Grandparent's Day, School Curriculum Fair, and a variety of educational trips.

-Halifax Area School District is committed to continuous planned school improvement.
-Ongoing curricular review occurs, along with reviews of testing and student achievement.
-Much emphasis and support is provided to professional development for all teachers.
-Some recent improvements include: Instructional Support Teams for grades K-5, character development programs for elementary, middle and high school grades, team planning for all grades, data analysis activities to enhance student achievement, Reading Recovery, technology integration to support student learning, Advanced Placement and College in the High School courses for high aptitude students, an induction program for new teachers, and implementation of a Student Assistance Program.
+Halifax Area School District is committed to continuous school improvement.
+Curriculum is reviewed and updated annually; assessment and student achievement decisions are data driven.
+Much emphasis and support is placed on teacher professional development.
+Some recent improvements include: Response to Intervention, character development programs for elementary, middle and high school grades, team planning for all grades, data analysis activities to enhance student achievement, Reading Recovery, technology integration to support student learning, Advanced Placement and College in the High School courses for high aptitude students, an induction program for new teachers, and implementation of a Student Assistance Program.